svikashk/incremental-development/teaching-guide/README.md

 ## After this Module

-In the next module ([ux-ui-design](https://github.com/HackYourFutureBelgium/ux-ui-design), 2 weeks) students will learn more about User Flows and learn to use Figma to design web pages.
-Along the way they will learn more about project planning, including backlogs and a first taste of agile.
+In the next module ([ux-ui-design](https://github.com/HackYourFutureBelgium/ux-ui-design), 2 weeks) students will learn about design thinking, focusing on the user, and designing user journies.

-The project will be to design and build a personal home page.
+The project will be to design and build a personal home pages, one for themselves and one for a classmate.

 [TOP](#teaching-guide)